shybees/fecat233/README.md

 ### Hi there 🤓🤓🥝🍇
-A developer, working with JavaScript and TypeScript
+foucing on ml and nlp